NEUTRON_DBPASS,NEUTRON_PASS等還是照打不要改它比較方便.7. Add a networking service

 $ neutron net-create demo-net Created a new network: +----------------+--------------------------------------+ | Field | Value | +----------------+--------------------------------------+ | admin_state_up | True | | id | ac108952-6096-4243-adf4-bb6615b3de28 | | name | demo-net | | shared | False | | status | ACTIVE | | subnets | | | tenant_id | cdef0071a0194d19ac6bb63802dc9bae | +----------------+--------------------------------------+

-with the gateway you want to associate with this network, typically the ".1" IP address.
+TENANT_NETWORK_CIDR with the subnet you want to associate with the tenant network.
+Replace TENANT_NETWORK_GATEWAY with the gateway you want to associate with this network, typically the ".1" IP address.
 By default, this subnet will use DHCP so your instances can obtain IP addresses.

 To create a subnet on the tenant network